 Create an Appreciation “Recipe” for a Mom or Another Special Person

-I got this lovely idea from my Anna’s 4th grade teacher, D. J. Mitchell.
+I got this lovely idea from my my daughter’s 4th grade teacher, D. J. Mitchell.
 It’s very easy and fun to do, and it conveys a special relationship and feelings that may be otherwise hard to articulate.
 Help your child create a recipe for a “marvelous mom” or a “delightful dad” or a “fabulous friend” or any other combination using an adjective and the person’s name or role.

 • Piece of construction paper or poster board

 Think about the attributes of the recipient that make him or her special.

 Write a heading on the paper: Recipe for a (fabulous friend or other).

 Using a ruler, draw six or more lines on which to write your various ingredients.